-This feature was added prior to the creation of Coveo Cloud and was meant primarily for old on-premise implementations.
+This feature was added prior to the creation of Coveo and was meant primarily for old on-premise implementations.
 Coveo Machine Learning (Coveo ML) now drastically improves the quality of results provided to users automatically based on the context it has, which can include xDB profiles and personas.

 Automatic Boosting is a feature that can help you personalize your search components by leveraging information coming from your user profiles and patterns.
 It automatically boosts search results according to the visitor pattern.

 You have a running Sitecore instance with DMS or xDB installed.

 If running Sitecore 7.2, you have installed the Experience Explorer package in your Sitecore instance.

 You have the Enterprise edition of Coveo for Sitecore.

 You have read and understood the page About Profiles and Pattern Cards.

 true(see About the Coveo Search Provider Configuration File).

 Using the Automatic Boosting requires that you have defined Profiles, Profile Cards, and Pattern Cards in your Sitecore instance.
 Remember to set the minimum and maximum values on every profile key.
 Items should also have Profile Cards assigned to them if you want them to be boosted.